cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-2. **CloudEvent of type "customer-arrival-type" is consumed**: First the eventDataFilter is triggered.
+**(2) CloudEvent of type "customer-arrival-type" is consumed**: First the eventDataFilter is triggered.
 Its "dataInputPath"
 expression selects the "customer" object from the events data and places it into the state data.

 At this point our event state data contains: